-The first option is to use regular luggage straps, other called piggyback straps, “add a bag” straps or luggage belts.
+The first option is to use regular luggage straps, otherwise called piggyback straps, “add a bag” straps, or luggage belts.

-Originally, luggage straps are used for securing your suitcase.
-They work as a backup in case the zippers get broken, so that the suitcase doesn’t bust open and all of the items fall out.
-I’ve actually had this happen once, which wasn’t a pleasant experience.
-That’s why now I’m always using luggage straps whenever I’m checking-in my suitcase.
+Luggage straps are used for securing your suitcase.
+They work as a backup if zippers get broken so that your suitcase doesn’t bust open and all of the items fall out.
+We have had this happen once, which wasn’t a pleasant experience.
+That’s why now we always use luggage straps whenever we’re checking-in our suitcases.
 By the way, we’ve written a dedicated post about luggage straps, where we discussed their usefulness and showed which luggage straps work better than others.

-However, luggage straps aren’t great only for securing your suitcase.
-They’re also perfectly fine for strapping several pieces of luggage together, so you don’t have to pull each one separately.
-This usually works best if you set the straps to the minimum length, and strap the suitcases together by the top handles, as shown in the picture above.
-By using luggage straps, you’ll be able to tie together up to four suitcases.
+Luggage straps aren’t great only for securing your suitcase.
+They’re also great for strapping several pieces of luggage together, so you don’t have to pull each one separately.
+This process usually works best if you set the straps to the minimum length and strap the suitcases together by the top handles, as shown in the picture above.
+By using luggage straps, you’ll be able to tie up to four suitcases together.

-Essentially, you can use any cheap luggage straps that you find, just make sure that they’re adjustable pretty tightly so that the suitcases aren’t tied together loosely.
-The Ajmyonsp Pack of 2 Add-a-Bag Luggage Straps is a solid choice, because they’re cheap, well-rated, and adjust fairly tightly.
+You can use any cheap luggage straps that you find, but make sure that they can be adjusted tightly so that the suitcases aren’t tied together loosely.
+The Ajmyonsp Pack of 2 Add-a-Bag Luggage Straps is a solid choice because they’re cheap, well-rated, and adjust tightly.